 Close Reading (45 Minutes)

 The Close Reading Workshop intends to equip students with a set of strategies they can use to aid them in their analysis of difficult readings.
 The importance of close reading is discussed along with a number of potential strategies.
-Students will read a short section from a novel to establish the strategies they are using or could be using, and then use those strategies in an organized way after reading excerpts from a more difficult text.
+Students will read a short section from a novel or a course-related text of your choice to establish the strategies they are using or could be using, and then use those strategies in an organized way after reading excerpts from a more difficult text.
 The workshop also provides students with examples and handouts which may be helpful to them as they begin their writing process.

 The main activity of the workshop is currently tailored toward a general audience; students will be asked to read a short section from a novel as well as passages from Michel Foucault’s Discipline and Punish.
 However, if you would prefer a specific reading, let us know ahead of time/when you schedule the Workshop.

 Organization: Outlining/Reverse Outlining (45 Minutes)

 Prerequisites for outline: Students must have a paper/assignment they are ready to begin